 The system will show the new local time after this setting is configured.

-Install NTP client for automatic time synchronisation
+Install NTP client for automatic time synchronization

 This is recommended for all situations but especially for people that want to use Google Authenticator.